gis-ops/tutorials/qgis/QGIS_PluginProperWay.md

 You could even define an abstract base class which defines abstract methods which **need to be implemented** by any inheriting class.
 Then `Nominatim()` and other geocoder classes could sub-class the base class and implement their own logic.

 That's a fairly object-oriented way and unfortunately Python is not perfectly well suited to enforce some object-oriented programming paradigms, at least out-of-the-box.
 However, it's possible, and separation of concerns and single responsibility for classes is very important for maintainability, extensibility, testability and ease of on-boarding new developers.

+## Next steps

+Our next tutorial in this series will be all about setting up automated tests for QGIS plugins, an often overlooked part of plugin development.
+We'll briefly go over important testing concepts (unit & e2e) and show you how to implement them with the example of this plugin.
+Additionally we'll showcase an example configuration for Github Actions to run your new test suite on every push & pull request.
+Try it out: https://gis-ops.com/qgis-3-plugin-tutorial-geocoding-with-nominatim-part-4/.